TIBCOSoftware/snappydata/docs/reference/configuration_parameters/snappydata.system.home.md

 ## Description

-Specifies the SnappyData home directory.
+Specifies the TIBCO ComputeDB home directory.
 Any relative paths in the system are accessed using this property value.

 ## Default Value